 By the retail giant's own count, it involves some 100,000 suppliers.
 If truly understanding the size of that network of manufacturers, distributors, subcontractors and so on is difficult, monitoring the goings on of each firm in detail is truly daunting.
 Yet a decade and a half ago, Walmart was doing less than many of its peers to monitor its suppliers for labor abuses.

 In 2006, the sovereign wealth fund of a country known for its own happy workers concluded that Walmart was contributing to human rights violations around the world, both in the retailer's own operations and in its massive supply chain.

-When Norway's Government Pension Fund Global excluded Walmart's stock from its investment portfolio more than a decade ago, the fund's ethics council cited reports of employee abuse, safety violations, worker intimidation, unpaid overtime and numerous issues at the retailer's suppliers.
+When Norway's Government Pension Fund Global excluded Walmart's stock from its investment portfolio more than a decade ago, the fund's ethics council cited reports of employee abuse, safety violations, worker intimidation, unpaid overtime and numerous other issues at the retailer's suppliers.
 The council said Walmart's internal procedures were unequipped to uncover abuses.